stanely-fuad/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that list files
+ a script that print the type of the file iamafile